1712n/hygge-website/content/github/project-boards.md

 ### Project Migration

-Classic project boards are able to be migrated to the beta format, however automation, activity, archive, and triage will not transfer over.
+Classic project boards can be migrated to the beta format, however automation, activity, archive, and triage will not transfer over.
 Everything else such as issues, pull requests, and notes will transfer over along with the board’s title and description.
-In addition, there’s the option to keep or delete the original classic board..
+In addition, there’s the option to keep or delete the original classic board.

 ### <span style="text-decoration:underline;">Tips:</span>